 1. Website Content

 The content of your website needs to match the domain name you’re using.
-If it doesn’t, you can confuse users and severely harm your SEO score.
-Search engines compare your domain name with the copy that’s on your website.
+You can confuse users and severely harm your SEO score if it doesn’t.
+Search engines compare your domain name with the copy on your website.

 2. Backlink Quality